Food and drink you should avoid for a good night’s sleep

 8. Chocolate

 It's always tempting to snap off a couple of squares from a chocolate bar in the evening, but it's a habit that might do you more harm than good.
-Bars of milk or white chocolate usually pack a hefty amount of sugar, while dark chocolate typically contains a higher percentage of caffeine – neither of which are ideal before bed.
-Not only that, but dark chocolate also contains theobromine (a heart rate–quickening stimulant).
+Opt for milk or white chocolate, and you'll find that the bars are usually packed with a hefty amount of sugar.
+Prefer dark chocolate?
+"Dark chocolate contains caffeine and other natural stimulants," says Garry.
+"But, for most people, a small square after dinner don't make much difference.
+It's larger portions, or eating it close to bedtime, that are more likely to interfere with sleep."
 Our advice?
-Keep those late-night snacks to a minimum!
+Keep those late-night snacks to a minimum.

 7. Alcohol

 According to Drinkaware UK, as little as one drink can affect our sleep patterns.
 On average, our bodies take an hour to process just one unit of alcohol – and the more we drink, the longer it’ll take.
-To get a good night's rest, we should allow our bodies plenty of time to process any alcohol we've drunk.
+“Alcohol may help you fall asleep faster, but it can also reduce the quality of sleep and cause early waking," says Garry.
 Drinking alcohol is also said to send us into a deep slumber too quickly, reducing rapid eye movement (REM) sleep and resulting in a less refreshed snooze.
-Plus, booze is a diuretic, increasing the need for night-time bathroom trips.
+"Keeping to moderate amounts and allowing time between your last drink and bedtime, as well as making sure to hydrate, can lessen the impact,” adds Garry.

 6. Biscuits